owncloud/web/docs/theming/_index.md

 ## The "filesList" option

-Using the `"hideDefaultStatusIndicators"` boolean, you can specify whether ...
+Using the `"hideDefaultStatusIndicators"` boolean, you can specify whether the default status indicators should be visible in the files list.

 ## The "loadingPage" options